FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/foreword.rst

 - **One button box**
 - **One control box (including one control box cable)**

 .. important:: The power cable provided with FARINO is for use with FARINO robots only.
+It cannot be used for electrical equipment other than the robot.

 Important security description
 ----------------------------------